Vegetation Management in Orchard, Vineyard, and Berry Crops

 Sod covers In many orchards and berry fields, native or planted grasses in row middles are managed by mowing or flailing.
 Sod, or living mulch, reduces soil erosion on sloping sites, improves traffic conditions in wet weather, and increases water infiltration and drainage.
 New sod varieties are being introduced into various horticultural cropping systems.
 They include dwarf cultivars that respond to minimal management practices such as drought, low fertility, or sublethal rates of postemergence herbicides.

-Managing berry crops, vineyard, and orchard vegetation Successful vegetation management in orchards, vineyards, and berry fields requires a comprehensive, year-round approach that uses a combination of weed control practices, and alternates them over several years.
+Managing berry crops, vineyard, and orchard vegetation Successful vegetation management in orchards, vineyards, and berry fields requires a comprehensive, year-round approach that combines weed control practices and alternates them over several years.
 Developing these strategies requires identifying each weed and gathering information about the effectiveness of each weed control practice.
-Consider costs and select herbicides that may be applied together, or in split applications that control the weeds in the orchard or berry field.
+Consider costs and select herbicides that can be applied together or in split applications to control weeds in the orchard or berry field.
 Note the site of action of each herbicide.
 The site of action indicates how the herbicide works in the plant.
 The corresponding herbicide group number for each site of action is included for each herbicide entry in this handbook.
 Alternating herbicide use based on group number may reduce the chance of developing resistant species or biotypes.
 Often, a combination of mechanical, herbicidal, and sometimes hand removal or spot treatment with herbicide sprays or wipers, will give the most effective year-round control.

 Soil-active herbicides Persistent, soil-active herbicides can be applied during the winter dormant season, and then activated with rain or sprinkler irrigation if dry conditions persist.
 Apply lower rates on sandy or gravelly soils, or soils containing lower clay or organic matter contents or cation exchange capacities.
 Control existing vegetation by mixing with a postemergence contact or translocated herbicide.
 After establishing an effective weed control program, rotate soil-active herbicides applied in fall and/or early spring to improve year-round weed control and reduce possible crop injury.

 Several selective postemergence herbicides are registered in horticultural crops.
 They usually work best if applied to seedlings less than 4 inches tall.
-Time the application so the maximum number of seedlings have emerged, but the largest seedlings are not too large to control.
-Environmental conditions also may influence the crop’s tolerance of the herbicide.
-Hot weather can increase risk of injury from many postemergence herbicides unless conditions are so dry that the plant is not growing vigorously.
-Conversely, poor growing conditions for weeds often diminish the effectiveness of postemergence herbicides.
+Time the application so that the maximum number of seedlings have emerged, but the largest seedlings are not too large to control.
+Environmental conditions may also influence the crop’s tolerance to the herbicide.
+Hot weather can increase the risk of injury from many postemergence herbicides unless conditions are so dry that the plant is not growing vigorously.
+Conversely, poor weed-growing conditions often diminish the effectiveness of postemergence herbicides.
 The grass herbicides sethoxydim (Poast) and clethodim (Select) are more effective when weeds are actively growing before and after the herbicide treatment.

 Surfactants can make the difference between good and poor weed control.
 Crop oils or other non- phytotoxic adjuvants are required on many postemergence herbicides; in specific cases, nitrogen solutions (e.g., 2.5% UAN or AMS) may be required and may improve grass control.
 Read the label carefully for this crucial information.

 Warning Using 2,4-D or similar materials on horticultural farms involves risk to the crop to which it is applied and to crops in nearby fields.
-However, there may be instances in which guidance in 2,4-D use will enhance weed control with minimal chance for crop injury.
+However, there may be instances in which guidance on 2,4-D use will enhance weed control with minimal chance for crop injury.
 Be careful to clean all 2,4-D from your equipment, or use separate sprayers to avoid possible crop injury.
 Never use a volatile formulation of 2,4-D or similar material.
-Buy only a product that lists the intended crop on the label.
+Buy only products that list the intended crop on the label.

 The information provided in this handbook is not intended to be a complete guide to herbicide use.
 Before using any chemical, read the label recommendations on the container.
 Before a chemical can be recommended for a specific use, it must be thoroughly tested.
 Following the recommendation on the manufacturer’s label can prevent many problems arising from the improper use of a chemical.
 Any use of a pesticide contrary to instructions on the printed label is illegal and is not recommended.

-Note To selectively control weeds, and to minimize the chance of injuring trees or berry plants, herbicides must be applied at the correct rate and time.
+Note To control weeds selectively and to minimize the chance of injuring trees or berry plants, herbicides must be applied at the correct rate and time.
 Get more consistent results by reading the label and other information about the proper application and timing of each herbicide.
 Suggested rates in this guide are stated as pounds of active ingredient per acre (lb ai/A) or pounds of acid equivalent per acre (lb ae/A).
 See the product label for specific amounts of a particular formulation to apply per treated acre.
-For band applications under tree or in berry rows, reduce the quantity of herbicide applied proportionally to the area within the row actually sprayed.
 Numerous tank-mixes are labeled for orchard use.
 Growers can also assume responsibility for mixing products themselves unless mixing is prohibited by the label.
-Livestock grazing in orchards and vineyards often is prohibited if herbicides have been applied for weed control.
+Livestock grazing in orchards and vineyards is often prohibited if herbicides have been applied for weed control.